 How Long Do Finger Tattoos Last?

 Finger tattoos are a fun and unusual form of self-expression.
-Their tiny size means they can be positioned in the open for everyone to see, or tucked away in a secret place behind or in between fingers.
-However, you may be disappointed when you find out how long finger tattoos last.
+Their tiny size means they can be positioned in the open for everyone to see, or tucked away in a secret place behind or between fingers.
+However, you may be disappointed when you find out how long finger tattoos tend to last.

 How Long Do Finger Tattoos Last on Average?

 While finger tattoos tend to fade quicker than ink on other areas of the body, they will still last for many decades in one form or another.
 However, they will usually require regular touch-ups to keep them looking perfect.

 Generally speaking, you should touch up your finger tattoos every eight to twelve months if you want them looking their absolute best all the time.
 However, thanks to advancements in tattoo ink quality, your finger tattoos should still look pretty good even after a couple of years – as long as you don’t mistreat them.

 Once a tattoo starts to fade, it will only get fainter unless it is touched up.
 If you’re prepared to commit to regular ink sessions, then your finger tattoo can last as long as tattoos anywhere else on your body.
 Although, the price of this will really add up over time and you’ll have to factor in the cost of yearly work from your tattoo artist.

 Do Finger Tattoos Fade Quicker Than Other Areas?

 Compared to tattoos in other areas of the body, finger tattoos do tend to fade faster and not age as well.
 This is primarily due to the amount that we use our hands every day.
 Simple tasks, like washing your hands, or sweeping the floor can cause a lot of wear and tear to the skin on your fingers and hands.
 Fingers may also be constantly rubbing against each other.